rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README_element.rst

 like the object *__str__()* method.

-The *element* implement function *__str__()* converts an SLL into a simple python list and then return the string produced by the *str()* function:
+The *element* implement function *__str__()* converts an SLL into a simple python list and then returns the string produced by the builtin *str()*
+function:

 ::